USBGuard/usbguard/README.md

 This will fetch the sources of [cppformat](https://github.com/cppformat/cppformat), [json](https://github.com/nlohmann/json/) and [spdlog](https://github.com/gabime/spdlog) which are used in this project too.

+If you want to modify the lexer and/or the parser, you'll have to generate new source files for them.
+To learn how to do that, read [src/Library/RuleParser/README.md](src/Library/RuleParser/README.md).

 ## Pre-compiled packages

 ### Fedora Linux